ruby-rdf/rdf-bert/README.md

 > The BERT-RPC philosophy is to eliminate extraneous type checking, IDL
 > specification, and code generation.
 This frees the developer to actually
 > get things done.
+>
+> BERT (Binary ERlang Term) is a flexible binary data interchange format
+> based on (and compatible with) Erlang's binary serialization format.
+>
+> BERPs (Binary ERlang Packets) are used for transmitting BERTs over the
+> wire.
+A BERP is simply a BERT prepended with a four byte length header,
+> where the highest order bit is first in network order.
+>
+> BERT-RPC is a transport-layer agnostic protocol for performing remote
+> procedure calls using BERPs as the serialization mechanism.
+BERT-RPC
+> supports caching directives, asynchronous operations, and both call and
+> response streaming.

 Protocol Operations
 -------------------